9 Benefits of Birdhouses (And How They Help the Environment)

 2. Weed Control

-And since nobody likes weeds in their gardens or backyards, let alone removing weeds, why not invite birds to help with this.
+And since nobody likes weeds in their gardens or backyards, let alone removing weeds, you may as well invite birds to help you with this.

 3. Bird Pollination